 I sent out an email to my list last night asking if “they were OK?”.
-I got a few texts back.
+I got a few responses back.
 But I received one email that was unexpected.
 My client in Utah.
-Coincidentally, “Utah” is emblazoned on the side of my pants in this picture of me “working from home”.
+Coincidentally, as I was “working from home”, the word “Utah” was emblazoned on the side of my pants.

 “Checking in, Lisa. how are you doing?”